CITY COUNCIL · 6:00 PM · City Council Chamber

 #1Upcoming and Recent Events; Recognition of Citizens; Approval of Ceremonial Travel

-#1Appoints city residents to five trustee positions (Places 8–12) on the Board of Trustees of the City of Fort Worth Employees' Retirement Fund.
+#1A resolution appointing city residents to five board positions (Places 8 through 12) on the Board of Trustees of the City of Fort Worth Employees' Retirement Fund.

-#2Resolution establishing the costs of public improvements for Public Improvement District No. 22 (Veale Ranch), accepting a preliminary service and assessment plan, and calling a public hearing on April 14, 2026 to consider levying property assessments within the district.
+#2A resolution accepting a preliminary service and assessment plan for Fort Worth Public Improvement District No. 22 (Veale Ranch), directing assessment rolls to be filed for public inspection, and calling a public hearing on April 14, 2026 to consider an ordinance levying assessments on properties within the district.

-#1Ordinance amending Chapter 23 of the city code to add a new article establishing regulations for the identification and abatement of habitual nuisances on commercial properties.
+#1An ordinance amending Chapter 23 of the city code to add a new Article II establishing regulations for identifying and abating habitual nuisances on commercial properties.

-#1Public hearing to approve $66,480 in adjustments and $1,852,296 in amendments to the FY2026 Crime Control and Prevention District budget for specified initiatives and programs, accompanied by adoption of an appropriation ordinance.
+#1Public hearing to approve $66,480 in adjustments and $1,852,296 in amendments to the FY 2026 Crime Control and Prevention District budget for specified initiatives and programs, with adoption of an appropriation ordinance.

-#5Rezoning request for 0.18 acres at 2104 R. W. Bivens Lane (CD 5) from Urban Residential/Stop Six Overlay to One-Family/Stop Six Overlay, recommended for approval by the Zoning Commission.
+#5Rezoning request for 0.18 acres at 2104 R. W. Bivens Lane in Council District 5 from Urban Residential/Stop Six Overlay to One-Family/Stop Six Overlay, recommended for approval by the Zoning Commission.

-#6Rezoning request for 0.30 acres at 5904 & 5908 Etsie Street (CD 11) from Agricultural to General Commercial Restricted, recommended for denial by the Zoning Commission.
+#6Rezoning request for 0.30 acres at 5904 & 5908 Etsie Street in Council District 11 from Agricultural to General Commercial Restricted, recommended for denial by the Zoning Commission.

 #DLand

-#1Resolution authorizing the city to acquire via eminent domain a 0.654-acre permanent sanitary sewer easement and a 0.192-acre temporary construction easement from Canary Properties LP at 220 Redbird Lane to support the M199C Parallel SS Interceptor Project.
+#1Resolution authorizing condemnation by eminent domain to acquire a permanent sanitary sewer easement (0.654 acres) and temporary construction easement (0.192 acres) from Canary Properties LP at 220 Redbird Lane for the M199C Parallel SS Interceptor Project.

-#1A public comment session allowing members of the public to address the governing body, associated with contact Patricia Garcia.
+#1A public comment period allowing members of the public to address the council or committee.

 The City Council may convene in Executive Session in the City Council Executive Session Room in order to conduct a closed meeting to discuss any item listed on this Agenda in accordance with Chapter 5